-#5 Updated by chris Mr over 3 years ago
+#5 Updated by chris Mr almost 5 years ago

 I see this is closed, but I'm not only experiencing a long delay when adding a new oracle connection (in spite of following the above suggestions), QGIS also crashes every time, and I can't successfully add a connection at all.
 This is QGIS 2.18 on macos sierra using osgeo4mac homebrew installer